turingschool/curriculum/source/projects/blogger.markdown

 Click the title link for one of your sample articles and you'll get the "Unknown Action" error we saw before.
 Remember how we moved forward?

 An "action" is just a method of the controller.
-Here we're talking about the `ArticleController`, so our next step is to open `app/controllers/articles_controller.rb` and add a `show` method:
+Here we're talking about the `ArticlesController`, so our next step is to open `app/controllers/articles_controller.rb` and add a `show` method:

 ```ruby
 def show